Undline/UndChain/readme.md

 As the creator of UndChain, my goal is to demonstrate how co-chains can unlock innovative solutions.
 By developing these foundational co-chains, I aim to:

 1. **Showcase Efficient Data Management:**
-    Demonstrate how to store, access, and interact with data on the network in a secure and efficient manner.
+    Demonstrate how to use storage, computation and access, to interact with the network in a secure and efficient manner.

 2. **Promote Token Standardization:**
     Provide examples of token creation while encouraging developers to use existing tokens like USP to reduce market fragmentation and maintain interoperability.